What is Action Reflection Learning?

 Reflection-on-action refers to the retrospective consideration of training to discover, analyse and interpret the recalled information, the knowledge utilised in practical situations.

-What are the steps in action learning?
+What are the steps of an Action Learning Program?

 - Tacit Knowledge